Skip to main content

 CoreWeave requirements

-• Cluster details: Your cluster’s OIDC issuer URL (we’ll show you how to find this)
+• Cluster details: Your cluster’s OIDC issuer URL (instructions to find this are included in this tutorial).

 Google Cloud Platform requirements